Your cat sleeps a lot: This is what’s behind it

 Cats usually sleep for up to two thirds of a day - an average of 15 to 16 hours a day.
 However, the need for sleep depends on the age and activity level of the individual cat, as well as the season and weather.
 Very young kittens need a lot of sleep to grow and spend up to 90% of the day sleeping.
 Old cats also sleep a lot and need an average of 16 to 18 hours a day, more sleep than their younger counterparts.
 During sleep, the animals replenish their energy reserves and process the events of the day.
 But sleep is not always the same:

 - Deep sleep : A cat is only in deep sleep for about four hours a day, and only for five to seven minutes at a time.
 During the deep sleep phases, your cat relaxes its muscles, lies on its side or even its back, has its eyes closed and its ears relaxed.
 During this time, the animal is unresponsive and gives the impression of dreaming by rolling its eyes behind its eyelids and occasionally twitching its paws or the tip of its tail.
-Exactly what cats dream about has not been researched.
+What exactly cats dream about has not been researched.
 However, it is assumed that they experience typical cat activities in their dreams.

 - Twilight sleep : The rest of the time, a cat sleeps very lightly and dozes in a kind of twilight sleep lying on its stomach.
 But this phase is also short and usually lasts no longer than thirty minutes at a time.
 During these naps, your pet is still on alert, unlike in deep sleep: its ears are pricked up and react to noises, your furry friend is still responsive and its muscles are slightly tense.
 This is due to the cat's past as a predator with its own enemies: it is always ready to leave its state of relaxation and react wide awake in the event of danger.